HackerExperience/specs/game_mechanics/processes.md

 A variadic process combines both static and dynamic allocations by reserving a fixed amount of resources (static) and allowing the player to increase the amount of resources being used (dynamic), thus decreasing the total time required to complete the task.

+### Work Units

+Every process need some time to cause a side-effect.
+The required time is calculated through work units.
+Usually, all processes of same type, under the same conditions and environment, will require the same amount of work units.
+The difference lies on the user hardware, which can compute more or less work units per second.
+This is analogous to hardware clock speed.

 ### Resource Management

 #### Process Priority

+A process can have any of the following priorities: Lowest, Low, Normal, High, Highest.
+Changing the priority of a process is not possible for statically-allocated processes.

+#### Pausing/Resuming

+The player can pause and resume any process, at any time, without losing the computed work units.
+Pausing a process will free any reserved resources.